-Identity theft starts with the misuse of your personally identifying information such as your name and Social Security number, credit card numbers, or other financial account information.
-For identity thieves, this information is as good as gold.
-Skilled identity thieves may use a variety of methods to get hold of your information, including:
+Identity theft starts with the misuse of your personal information, such as your name and Social Security number, credit card numbers or other financial account information.
+For identity thieves, this information provides access to your finances and private life.
+Skilled identity thieves may use a variety of methods to get hold of your information, including these:

 - Dumpster Diving.
 They rummage through trash looking for bills or other paper with your personal information on it.

 - Skimming.
 They steal credit/debit card numbers by using a special storage device when processing your card.

 - Phishing.
 They pretend to be financial institutions or companies and send spam or pop-up messages to get you to reveal your personal information.

 - Changing Your Address.
 They divert your billing statements to another location by completing a change of address form.

 - Old-Fashioned Stealing.
 They steal wallets and purses; mail, including bank and credit card statements; pre-approved credit offers; and new checks or tax information.
 They steal personnel records, or bribe employees who have access.

 - Pretexting.
 They use false pretenses to obtain your personal information from financial institutions, telephone companies, and other sources.